youknowone/ring/docs/extend.rst

 Creating simple shortcuts
 +++++++++++++++++++++++++

-:see: :doc:`factory` for creating shortcuts of existing factories.
+:see: :ref:`factory.shortcut` to create shortcuts of existing factories.

 New storage interface